How PCCM Fellows are Supported at UCSF

 UCSF comprises more than five campuses across San Francisco, including hospitals and state-of-the-art research facilities.
 The majority of clinical training occurs at UCSF Medical Center, Zuckerberg San Francisco General Hospital and the San Francisco VA Health Care System.
 Fellows in research training work at these sites and also UCSF Mission Bay, which includes the Lung Biology Center and the Cardiovascular Research Institute.
 UCSF fellows also work with our Clinical and Translational Science Institute (CTSI), the Broad Center of Regeneration Medicine and Stem Cell Research, and the Helen Diller Family Comprehensive Cancer Center.
 UCSF is awarded more National Institutes of Health funding than any other public institution, but in addition to more than $30 million of annual research funding from the NIH, our program has a current endowment of more than $60 million.
 This gives us great flexibility to support trainees and junior faculty, even in the face of external economic uncertainty.
 UCSF also provides a rich learning environment that includes opportunities for course work in clinical research, statistics, basic sciences, implementation science, and more.
 When appropriate to a fellow’s chosen career path, our program supports additional training in coursework, including support for advanced degree programs.
 Access to this wide range of clinical and research resources gives our fellows an outstanding chance for success in their chosen career path.

 UCSF has a tremendous record of success in training academic physicians.
 Graduates from our program include multiple ATS presidents, national policy leaders, division chiefs, chairs of medicine and deans.
 We have more than 50 full-time faculty members who provide innovative clinical care and lead cutting edge research in every aspect of lung disease and critical illness.
 UCSF fellows have a range of mentors to select from when choosing an academic pathway, not only within our program, but also with other UCSF faculty.
 Our program currently has two NIH K12 programs.
 These programs allow UCSF trainees to apply for career development funding to launch their academic futures.
 UCSF is also uniquely successful in mentoring fellows to career development awards, including NIH K08 and K23 awards, VA Career Development Awards, and many others.
 We also offer a track in Clinical Education for fellows interested in pursuing an academic career focused on scholarly contributions to medical education.
 This pathway includes dedicated training and coursework along with education-focused projects or research.
 Our fellows have choices when deciding on an academic track.
+Click here to view research opportunities in our division.

 Pursuing a career in academic medicine can seem stressful when one considers the need for comprehensive clinical training, and sustained research funding beyond the ACGME years.
 Our program provides an unsurpassed commitment to the successful launch of each fellow’s academic career.
 By leveraging our resources and providing expert mentorship, we pledge to support fellows for as long as they need to successfully compete for a career development grant or faculty position, depending on their career track.
 That means that fellows who complete their ACGME training can be confident that the program will ensure they are financially supported as they work toward their first grant.